A Visit to Gstaad, Switzerland

 But above all that, there is something even more special about Gstaad—the preservation of its cultural heritage, it's almost palpable.
 Look around, you'll see, smell, hear and taste the Alpine culture as it comes to life, appealing to every sense, drawing you in.
 Gstaad takes great pride in its centuries-old traditions and is determined to protect its authentic way of life.

 First, a little introduction.
-Here's a short funny video of a traveler who shares his experiences from a recent Gstaad holiday.
+Here's a short and quite hilarious video of a traveler who shares his experiences from a recent Gstaad holiday.

 This is your hub in Saanenland—your gateway to all of the cultural and recreational activities in Gstaad and beyond!
 In the heart of the village, you'll find enchanting Alpine architecture lining the traffic-free Gstaad Promenade—five blocks of charming chalets comprising a mix of hotels, elegant boutiques, fashion houses, sports shops, jewelry stores, world-class restaurants and more.
 An afternoon or evening stroll makes for an ideal way to spend time, money and to people watch.
 Be sure to stop by Charly's for hot chocolate that will send your taste buds reeling!